MicrosoftDocs/appcenter-docs/docs/diagnostics/upload-crashes.md

 You can upload a crash report if you don't want to use our SDK or develop for a custom platform.
 Upload a [crash](~/diagnostics/index.md#crashes), [error](~/diagnostics/index.md#errors), or attachment log to App Center and view the details in the App Center Diagnostics UI.
 The following sections will explain how to upload [crashes](~/diagnostics/upload-crashes.md#upload-a-crash-report), [errors](~/diagnostics/upload-crashes.md#upload-an-error-report), and [attachments](~/diagnostics/upload-crashes.md#upload-an-attachment).

 > [!NOTE]
+> For security reasons Appcenter does not support CORS for API requests, so any request made from browser will fail.
+If you want to interact with Appcenter API from custom developed web page then proxy requests using your own backend.

+> [!NOTE]
 > App Center only accepts up to 60 crashes and handled errors per minute per unique app.
 We will not ingest any crashes or errors that exceed this limit.

 To upload a report, call the App Center ingestion endpoint at `https://in.appcenter.ms/logs?Api-Version=1.0.0` with the following headers: